FernandusJs/Data4/README.md

 7. Perform these extra steps in Windows:
    8. Download thet Hadoop winutils folder https://canvas.kdg.be/files/3251662/download?download_frd=1
    9. Unpack to the same (ex. c:/hadoopTools) directory (you should have a Spark and Hadoop directory now)
-10. Add the necessery environment variabeles to your system
+10. Add the necessery environment variables to your system  (https://www.how2shout.com/how-to/how-to-add-environment-variables-in-windows-11.html)
     11. HADOOP_HOME =[PATH TO HADOOP DIRECTORY] (ex.
 C:\hadoopTools\hadoop-3.3.1\)
     12. SPARK_HOME = [PATH TO SPARK DIRECTORY] (ex.
 C:\hadoopTools\spark-3.3.2-bin-hadoop3\)
     13. Add %HADOOP_HOME%\bin to PATH environment-variable
     14. Add %SPARK_HOME%\bin to PATH environment-variable

-%HADOOP_HOME%\bin  removed from path
-Sparkt bin folder added to path

-SPARK_HOME C:\hadoopTools\spark-3.1.1-bin-hadoop3.2
+### Performing the first run
+1. Open the installCheck.py file in PyCharm
+2. Run all cells one by one and check if everything is working correctly
+3. If you have errors, try to solve them and run the cells again.
+4. If you are stuck and cannot solve the errors, contact the teacher.